Opimian Society: Impact on Canada

 Liquor boards and consumers have used Opimian as a de facto test market for new brands.
 Spain's Freixenet, Australia's Rosemount Estate and Scotland's The Macallan all started out as Opimian selections before becoming mainstays in the Canadian market.
-Opimian is a quietly influential national wine-buying club that has aided in sophisticating the adult-drink trade in Canada.

 Wine

 Ten times a year, members receive catalogues of the wines offered by Opimian.
 The catalogues are referred to as “Cellar Offerings” and feature different regions.

 Cellar Offering

 This is marketed as an educational guide that will provide members with information on wine regions, grapes, vineyards and winemakers; the vehicle for their tasting notes, food pairing tips and cellaring advice.
 Graphic charts instruct the reader on proper serving temperatures and storage life for the wine.
 All Opimian wines are sourced by a Master of Wine, Opimian's wine consultant.
 The Master of Wine is responsible for selecting each of the wines offered, sourcing new suppliers, providing tasting notes, Maturity & Drinkability ratings and answering any wine related questions from members.
 The wines offered are not available anywhere else in Canada, thus one does not see mainstream, well-known or documented brands.
 Foreknowledge of purchases is further constrained by a lack of independent ratings and reviews for the wines.